-Global shares mixed in muted trading ahead of US Fed meeting
+Global markets recover as focus turns towards Fed decision

 - 'Everybody feels it': Boeing workers react to second 737 crash

+Despite the Brexit uncertainty weighing on the British economy, the country continues to post sizeable declines in unemployment.

+The Office for National Statistics said employment in Britain rose by 222,000 in the three months to January, compared to the previous quarter.
+That took the employment rate up to a record 76.1 percent and the country’s unemployment rate declined to 3.9 percent.
+That’s the first time it has fallen below 4 percent since early 1975.

-Investors also are watching for the outcome of the Fed’s meeting, expecting it might slow its pace of interest rate increases.
+In the U.S., investors are gearing up for the outcome of the Fed’s meeting on Wednesday, at which it is expected to slow its pace of interest rate increases.
 The worry in December was that the central bank would raise rates too fast, choking off growth as the global economy slowed.
 The Fed will meet to discuss interest-rate policy later week, with an announcement scheduled for Wednesday.

 Economists expect the Fed to announce no change to rates, but it might release documents that would suggest one rate increase in 2019, or possibly zero, after the Fed raised rates four times in 2018 and three times in 2017.